On Computing the Dollo-1 phylogeny in polynomial time: Preliminaries

+Let us now describe the graph operations over a red-black graph that are used to characterize the construction of a tree solving an instance graph~\cite{DBLP:journals-tcs-BonizzoniBDT12}: these operations are called \emph{realizations} and aim to remove all edges of the input red-black graph.
+In the following we show that the \emph{realization of an inactive character $c$} in the red-black graph corresponds to adding the positive signed character $c$ to the tree (i.e. $c^{+}$), during its construction.
+Another operation on the red-black graph is then removing an active \free character $c$: this operation corresponds to adding to the tree the negative signed character $c$ (i.e. $c^{-}$).

-\begin{definition}[Realization] Let $\grb$ be a red-black graph, and let $c$ be a character of \grb.
+\begin{definition}[realization of an inactive character $c$ or universal character]~\cite{DBLP:journals-tcs-BonizzoniBDT12} Let $\grb$ be a connected red-black graph and $c$ be an inactive character of $\grb$.
 Let $D(c)$ be the set of species in the connected component of $\grb$ that contains $c$.
-The result of the \emph{realization of $c^{+}$ on $\grb$}, which is defined only if $c$ is inactive, is a red-black graph obtained from \grb by adding a red edge between $c$ and each species in $D(c)\setminus N(c)$, deleting all black edges incident on $c$, and finally deleting all isolated vertices.
-The \emph{realization of $c^{-}$ on $\grb$} is defined only if $c$ is active and there is no species in $D(c)\setminus N(c)$: in this case the results of the realization is obtained from $\grb$ by deleting all edges incident on $c$, and then deleting all isolated vertices. \end{definition}
+The output of the \emph{realization of $c$} is the red-black graph \grbp obtained from $\grb$ after performing the following sequence of operations: \begin{enumerate} \item add a red edge between $c$ and each species in $D(c) \setminus N(c)$; \item delete all black edges incident on $c$; \item remove all \free (universal) characters and the edges incident on it, until no \free (universal) character exists in the resulting graph; \item remove all isolated vertices. \end{enumerate} If the vertex labeled by $c$ has not been removed, the character $c$ becomes an active character in \grbp. \end{definition}

-The realization of a species $s$ is the realization of its set $C(s)$ of characters in any order.
-An active character $c$ that is connected to all species of a graph $\grb$ by red edges is called \emph{free} in $\grb$ and it is then deleted from $\grb$.

-The main relationship between a graph \grb and the tree solving \grb is given by the notion of \emph{c-reduction} stated in~\cite{DBLP:journals-tcs-BonizzoniBDT12}.
-A c-reduction $R$ is a sequence of positive characters.
-A c-reduction $R$ is \emph{feasible} for $\grb$ if the realization of each character in the sequence $R$ one after the other is defined and the realization of a negative character $c^{-}$ must be applied whenever $c^{-}$ is free in \grb.